US DEPARTMENT OF STATE

 HIGH SCHOOL STUDENT EXCHANGE PROGRAM

-The United States is a federal constitutional republic consisting of fifty states and one federal district.
-Most of the country is located in the middle of North America, between the Pacific and Atlantic Oceans.
-There is no such thing as typical America or typical American.
-The size of the country and the differences in the fifty states make it difficult to draw conclusions, and generalizations may mislead you.
+The United States of America is a federal constitutional republic composed of fifty states and one federal district.
+Most of the country lies in the central part of North America, stretching between the Pacific and Atlantic Oceans.
+There is no such thing as a "typical America" or a "typical American."
+The country’s vastness and the diversity among its fifty states make it difficult to generalize, and doing so may often lead to misconceptions.